The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Introduction

-\begin{theorem*} Starting with $L$ as the ground model, one can produce a set-generic extension $L[G]$ which satisfies $\CH$ and in which the $\bf{\Sigma^1_3}$-separation property holds. \end{theorem*} The proof method also allows to tackle the $\Sigma^1_3$-separation property:
+\begin{theorem*} Starting with $L$ as the ground model, one can produce a set-generic extension $L[G]$ in which the $\bf{\Sigma^1_3}$-separation property holds. \end{theorem*} The proof method also allows to tackle the $\Sigma^1_3$-separation property:

-\begin{theorem*} Starting with $L$ as the ground model, one can produce a set-generic extension $L[G]$ which satisfies $\CH$ and in which the ${\Sigma^1_3}$-separation property holds. \end{theorem*}
+\begin{theorem*} Starting with $L$ as the ground model, one can produce a set-generic extension $L[G]$ in which the ${\Sigma^1_3}$-separation property holds. \end{theorem*}

+As always, the flexibility of the forcing method can be exploited to produce effects which can not be inferred from projective determinacy assumptions alone.
+An example would be that the above proofs lift without pain to statements about the $\Sigma^1_1$-separation property in the generalized Baire space $\omega_1^{\omega_1}$.
+Another example, though speculative, involves lifting the above results to inner models with finitely many Woodin cardinals.
+We strongly believe that the proofs of the theorems above can serve as a blueprint to obtain models where the $\Sigma^1_{n+3}$-separation property holds, for arbitrary $n \in \omega$, while working over the canonical inner model with $n$ Woodin cardinals $M_n$ instead of $L$, as we do in this article.
+Note here, that for even $n$ this would produce models, which display a behaviour of the separation property which contradicts the one implied by $\PD$.

+We finish the introduction with a short summary of the present article.
+In section two we briefly introduce the forcings which will be used in order to prove the two main theorems.
+In the third section we shall construct a mild generic extension of $L$ denoted with $W$ which is for our needs the right ground model to work with.
+In the third subsection of section three, we prove an auxiliary result whose purpose is to highlight several important ideas in an easier setting.
+Our hopes are that this way, the reader obtains a better understanding of the proofs of the later main theorems.
+In section four we prove the boldface separation property and in the fifth section we prove the lightface separation property.
+The latter relies on several arguments from the boldface case and can not be read separately.
+In the sixth section we discuss some interesting and open questions.